University of Cambridge2015 League Table Ranking 1

 This environmental & ethical ranking of the University is provided courtesy of the People & Planet Green League - the only comprehensive and independent green ranking of every UK university.
 Choosing a greener university can reduce your carbon footprint and improve your job prospects in a global low-carbon economy.

-- Most conditional offers made by the Cambridge colleges will require A*AA in three A level subjects (or equivalent).
+- Most conditional offers made by the Cambridge colleges will require A*A*A in three A-level subjects (or equivalent) for science courses (excluding Psychological and Behavioural Sciences), and A*AA for arts courses (and Psychological and Behavioural Sciences).

 - Colleges have the discretion to make non-standard offers where appropriate as part of their holistic assessment of candidates.